gammertens/minor_internship/README.md

-Used python notebooks, R scripts and snippets of code utilities for my minor internship
+Used python notebooks, R scripts and other code snippets for my minor internship